embrilliant/shooting-glowing-divs/README.md

-# Shooting Glowing Divs
+# Shooting Glowing Divs (with Smoke)

-Click what you see.
+Click what you see and see the background.